subinyun/VulScope/README.md

-# 🔐 Unified Vulnerability Detection with VulScope
+# VulScope: Software Vulnerability Detection via Local Context Analysis and Verification

 This repository provides training and evaluation pipelines for vulnerability detection using:
 - **CodeBERT**